yelircaasi/notes/README.md

 # Notes

 Note to self - add "subtags" attribute to distinguish universally meaningful tags from contextually meaningful tags.
+Or maybe `globalTags` and `localTags`.

 Note format: special value-dependent colors for type and status; fixed colors for ID, tags, and subtags.
 The most format should be on the note itself, with everything else dimmed slightly.